 By 1995, historian Lois McLean, Secretary of West Virginia Labour History Society, had arrived at the conclusion that she was born in 1837 following some research carried out in Cork.
 Elliott Gorn in his publication in 2001 confirmed that indeed she was baptised on 1st August 1837.

 Gorn also stated in the notes to Mother Jones: The Most Dangerous Woman In America that it is impossible to trace the ancestry of Richard Harris or Ellen Cotter with any certainty because their names were so common.
-However he goes on to link conclusively the members of the Harris family baptised in the Catholic Church of the North Cathedral in Cork to the later Canadian records.
+However, he goes on to link conclusively the members of the Harris family baptised in the Catholic Church of the North Cathedral in Cork to the later Canadian records.

-Meanwhile Mother Jones had given a wide range of dates, especially 1843, there was little consistency in her recollections.
+Meanwhile, Mother Jones had given a wide range of dates, especially 1843, there was little consistency in her recollections.
 The paucity of information in her autobiography, consisting of her few opening lines ensured Mary Harris remains elusive.
 It is possible she simply did not know when she was born.

 Yet, she deliberately created confusion, even about where she was born when at one stage she claimed to have been born in Canada (interview in New York Times 1st June 1913), “I was born in Canada, a good many years ago”.

-Earlier, she completely obscured the issue, when in an interview ‘A chat with Mother Jones, the leader of a dwindling army’ published in the New York Herald Magazine of Sunday 16th August 1903 following an interview with Mother Jones at the side of a Jersey road while she waited for her “army” to appear during the March of the Mill Children in which she charmed the reporter who enquired about her background.
+Earlier, she completely obscured the issue, when in an interview ‘A chat with Mother Jones, the leader of a dwindling army’ published in the New York Herald Magazine of Sunday 16th August 1903 following an interview with Mother Jones at the side of a Jersey road while she waited for her “army” to appear during the March of the Mill Children in which she charmed the reporter who inquired about her background.

 Back in July 1903, she completely obscured the issue, when she gave an interview entitled ‘A chat with Mother Jones, the leader of a dwindling army’ published in the New York Herald magazine of Sunday 16th August 1903.
 Interviewed at the side of a Jersey road while she waited for her “army” to appear during the March of the Mill Children, she obviously charmed the reporter who wrote: